edoski/bostarter/docs/DB-PRJ-REPORT.md

 # see recent claude chat on abstracting reusable php components
+- ## create reusable components for cards like reward cards, see if more shared visual components, or if can turn standardise platform with new reusable components

 ## standardise POST var names like 'nome_progetto' instead of 'nome' when passing project name via post, etc